Ian Happ Player Props: Cubs vs. Mariners

-After going 0-for-3 in his last game, Ian Happ and the Chicago Cubs take on the Seattle Mariners (who will start Chris Flexen) at 7:40 PM ET on Tuesday.
+After going 1-for-5 with a double in his last game, Ian Happ and the Chicago Cubs take on the Seattle Mariners (who will hand the ball to Logan Gilbert) at 2:20 PM ET on Wednesday.

-He had a hitless showing in his previous game (0-for-3) against the Mariners.
+In his previous game he had a one-hit performance (1-for-5) against the Mariners.

 Ian Happ Game Info & Props vs. the Mariners